-I make small wonders for wise, creative, adventurous souls.
+Small wonders for wise, creative, adventurous souls who love good design

 If you like something in the gallery that isn’t in the shop, get in touch.

 › Bainbridge Arts & Crafts, WA